ChanminK/SmiskiGame/README.md

 A __Fanpage__ project!

-A small fanpage where you can play a couple of different games with smiskis involved!
+A small fanpage of smiski where you have to try and guess what the name of each smiski figure is!

-(demo vid below in case the site broke)

-assets/demovid.gif
+To play, try the github link in the top right!